gabbyvaillant/downscaling/README.md

 # **Climate Downscaling**

+## Introduction
 Repository for code created for my climate downscaling research.

-<u>GOAL of research project:</u> Preform machine learning-based climate downscaling on our desired climate datasets.
+The goal of this project is to perform machine learning-based climate downscaling on our desired climate datasets.
+Currently, I am focused on using the TimeGAN model to accept weather data files (netCDF) and generate synthetic data.
+After that, I will focus on implementing the climate downscaling aspect to this TimeGAN model.

-<u>Small scale goal as of 07/17</u>: Input weather .csv file into TimeGAN model (using ydata-synthetic) and evaluate accuracy

 **Code Explanation**